NeroINC/docker/README.md

 192.168.59.103
 ```

-However, the drawback with this solution is that all your source code is stored inside of the VM.
+However, the drawback of this solution is that all your source code is stored inside of the VM.
 If you delete the VM, your sources are gone.
 Ouch!

 ## Helper Scripts